What are the top nanotechnology uses? We run through six ways nanotechnology makes a difference in daily life.

 Meanwhile, nanomedicine startup T2 Biosystems (NASDAQ:TTOO) is creating lab-quality diagnostic technology based on superparamagnetic nanoparticles.
 This nanoparticle technology platform can be used with a number of binding agents, including antibodies, nucleic acids and small molecules.

-Other examples of medicine in nanotechnology include antiviral medicines, such as NanoViricides’ (NYSEAMERICAN:NNVC) medicines targeting influenza, HIV/AIDS, herpes and dengue fever, as well as RNAi therapeutic techniques, such as Dynamic Polyconjugates, which is being developed by Arrowhead Pharmaceuticals (NASDAQ:ARWR).
+Other examples of medicine in nanotechnology include antiviral medicines, such as NanoViricides’ (NYSEAMERICAN:NNVC) medicines targeting influenza, HIV/AIDS, herpes and dengue fever, as well as RNAi therapeutic techniques, such as Arrowhead Pharmaceuticals’ (NASDAQ:ARWR) dynamic polyconjugate delivery system.

 3. Nanotechnology uses: Food science